surfer190/fixes/docs/python/effective-python.md

 #### Default Dictionary

-USeful for bookeeping and tracking statistics.
+Useful for bookeeping and tracking statistics.

 With dictionaries you cannot assume a key is present, making it difficult to increase a counter for example: